dineshghule321/webchatapp/README.md

 Github Link :

-*copy database file from root folder I have added as contact_book import in your local database;
+*copy database file from root folder I have added as webchat import in your local database;

 Directory Structure: